-- Atlantic Spanish mackerel used to over winter in the Stuart area, the fishery improved after the net ban, fish used to be in Salerno, but over the last four-five years fish stay north (Vero Cove) and only come down during cold fronts. - Cooler winters had all of the Atlantic and Gulf migratory fish off of Jupiter at the same time but that is not happening anymore. - Fishermen can't count on the runs of Atlantic Spanish mackerel that they used to be able to rely on, especially in the summer. - The fishery has become so uncertain that fishermen have to moved to smaller (trailer) vessels. - Atlantic Spanish mackerel are more spread out now and are not schooling up together like did historically. - Recently, fishermen have been seeing lots of small fish (right at the size limit) signaling good recruitment for Atlantic Spanish mackerel.
+- Atlantic Spanish mackerel used to over winter in the Stuart area, the fishery improved after the net ban, fish used to be in Salerno, but over the last four-five years fish stay north (Vero Cove) and only come down during cold fronts. - Cooler winters had all of the Atlantic and Gulf migratory fish off of Jupiter at the same time but that is not happening anymore. - Fishermen can't count on the runs of Atlantic Spanish mackerel that they used to be able to rely on, especially in the summer. - o The fishery has become so uncertain that fishermen have to moved to smaller (trailer) vessels. - Atlantic Spanish mackerel are more spread out now and are not schooling up together like did historically and are more spread out along the coast. - Recently, fishermen have been seeing lots of small fish (right at the size limit) signaling good recruitment for Atlantic Spanish mackerel.
 Fish abundance is adequate but there aren't consistently available - The range of Atlantic king mackerel is extending to the north.
-There were mixed opinions on whether the range was shifting or expanding. - Atlantic king mackerel is a resilient fishery that often goes through cycles. - Fishable days have decreased drastically due to weather, last year with El Nino there were only 15 days with good weather windows.
+There were mixed opinions on whether the range was shifting or expanding.
+Additionally, Atlantic king mackerel are being caught father offshore due to changes in temperatures and weather.
+As a result, fishermen are having to be more mobile. - Atlantic king mackerel is a resilient fishery that often goes through cycles.

+• Fishable days have decreased drastically due to weather, last year with El Nino there were only 15 days with good weather windows.

 - Commercial dive boats, many that run up to four trips per day are increasing issues with shark depredation causing significant harm to the Atlantic king mackerel and Spanish mackerel fishing industry.
 Sharks have learned that boats mean access to food. - Commercial fishermen are foregoing half their income to sharks.
-The for-hire industry is having to completely change target species to avoid sharks. - This issue happens both inshore and offshore and affects both hook and line fishermen and net fishermen. - The effect of depredation needs to be considered in effort for stock assessments. - Fishermen were interested in seeing an economic impact study on how sharks are affecting South Atlantic fisheries. - There is some bycatch of snapper grouper species when targeting Atlantic king and Spanish mackerel. - Goliath grouper depredation is also a problem in the Atlantic king and Spanish mackerel fisheries.
+The for-hire industry is having to completely change target species to avoid sharks. - This issue happens both inshore and offshore and affects both hook and line fishermen and net fishermen. - The effect of depredation by both sharks and dolphins needs to be considered in effort for stock assessments. - Fishermen were interested in seeing an economic impact study on how sharks are affecting South Atlantic fisheries. - There is some bycatch of snapper grouper species when targeting Atlantic king and Spanish mackerel. - o Goliath grouper depredation is also a problem in the Atlantic king and Spanish mackerel fisheries.

-- Freshwater releases, dredging activity, and beach renourishment are all negatively affecting water quality. - Dredging and beach renourishment is making water turbid driving fish away from the area. - \circ $\;$ $\;$ Freshwater releases push the fish offshore into more habitable water. - This is pushing fishermen into federal waters and not all realize that they need a federal permit. - The health of estuaries is very important nursery areas that are being lost due to coastal development and pollution. - Infrastructure is limiting and the cost to move (drive) to where fish are located can be a challenge.
+- Freshwater releases, dredging activity, and beach renourishment are all negatively affecting water quality. - o Dredging and beach renourishment is making water turbid driving fish away from the area. - Freshwater releases push the fish offshore into more habitable water. - This is pushing fishermen into federal waters, and not all realize that they need a federal permit. - The health of estuaries is very important nursery areas that are being lost due to coastal development and pollution. - Infrastructure is limiting and the cost to move (drive) to where fish are located can be a challenge.
 For example, there are tons of fish in the Florida Keys, but it is too expensive to keep a vessel in the Keys.